gthe0/Alpha-Compiler/README.md

 INPUT_FILE: File containing the input (It's self explanatory).
 If no input file is specified, the program will terminate.

-If you want to generate an output file, please use redirection as in the following example:
+If you want to generate an output file, please use either command:
+- ./bin/scanner.out INPUT_FILE OUT_FILE
 - ./bin/scanner.out INPUT_FILE > OUT_FILE

+OUT_FILE: File where the output will be written

 ## Cleaning